RIVeR-Lab/spectrometer_drivers/README.md

 #!/home/river/.pyenv/versions/3.6.7/bin/python
 ```

 Plug in StellarNet spectrometer (Blue Box) to USB port on BACK of PC.
 The LED on front will turn green when the system is ready to go.
+For additional SDK docuemntation, please reference this [pdf](https://www.stellarnet.us/wp-content/uploads/stellarnet_driver3-Documentation_v1.1.pdf).

 `rosrun spectrometer_drivers stellarnet_driver.py`
 ### Provided Topics

 `data_cal` - Reflectance normalized readings

 `data` - Raw readings in the spectrometer's native data format

 ### Troubleshooting